morosanmihail/HA-LondonTfL/README.md

 # HA-LondonTfL

-Simple sensor to retrieve departures from a single Transport for London station.
+Simple Home Assistant sensor to retrieve departures from a single Transport for London station.

 Just drop into your `custom_components` folder.